MicrosoftDocs/memdocs/memdocs/intune/configuration/quickstart-email-profile.md

 ## Clean up resources

-If you don't plant to use this profile for other tutorials or testing, then you can delete it:
+If you don't use this profile for other tutorials or testing, then you can delete it:

 1. In the Intune admin center, select**Devices** > **Device configuration**.
-2. Select the **iOS/iPadOS require work email** test profile you created, and then select **Delete**.
+2. Select the **iOS/iPadOS require work email** profile you created, and then select **Delete**.

 ## Next steps